Manage Debit Orders

 • View change history: You can see which system user made the last change to the details captured.

-• Email history: This should show the history of all the notification emails sent to the client for their debit order.
+• Email history: This should show the history of all the notification emails sent to the customer for their debit order.

-• SMS history: This should show the history of all the notification SMSs sent to the client for their debit order.
+• SMS history: This should show the history of all the notification SMSs sent to the customer for their debit order.

 Transaction history

-• Transaction History will list the transactions processed against this client.
-Any unpaid transactions will be shown in red together with the reason code.
-The details of each individual transaction can be saved to a pdf document.
+• The transaction history will list the transactions processed against this customer.
+Any unpaid transactions will be shown in red, together with the reason code.
+The details of each individual transaction can be saved to a PDF document.

-• This allows you to see the full debit history of the client if there are more to display.
+• View full history allows you to see the full debit history of the customer if there is more to display.

 Contact details